Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Magnesium L-Threonate?

-Magnesium L-threonate is not worth the price premium for most people.
-It is the only form shown to raise brain magnesium in animals, but human evidence for cognition and sleep is thin: the only larger RCT (Zhang 2022, n=109) tested a compound formula with phosphatidylserine and vitamins, not Magtein alone, and the 2024 Hausenblas sleep RCT failed its primary endpoint.
-At roughly 10x the cost of glycinate, and with only ~144mg elemental magnesium per clinical dose, it is an expensive bet on an early and complicated evidence base.
+This is the magnesium people buy for the brain, and it does carry a real distinction: it is the only form shown to raise brain magnesium in animals.
+For most people, though, it is still not worth the price premium. but the human evidence for cognition and sleep is still thin.
+The only larger RCT (Zhang 2022, n=109) tested a compound formula with phosphatidylserine and vitamins, not Magtein alone, and the 2024 Hausenblas sleep RCT failed its primary endpoint.
+At roughly 10x the cost of glycinate, and with only ~144mg of usable (elemental) magnesium per clinical dose, you are placing an expensive bet on an early and complicated evidence base.

-The case for this form begins with an MIT study showing that magnesium L-threonate uniquely crosses the blood-brain barrier in animals, raising brain magnesium levels where other forms did not.
-Magnesium plays a critical role in how neurons form and strengthen connections, so a form that reaches the brain could have unique cognitive benefits.
+The story starts well.
+An MIT study found that magnesium L-threonate uniquely crosses the blood-brain barrier in animals - it raised magnesium levels inside the brain where other forms did not.
+Magnesium matters for how neurons form and strengthen their connections, so a form that actually gets into the brain could, in theory, do something the others can't.

-The human evidence is more modest.
+The human side is where it gets modest.
 A pilot trial of 44 older adults (Liu et al. 2016) showed cognitive improvements over 12 weeks.
-A larger trial of 109 adults (Zhang et al. 2022) found cognitive improvements, but critically this study tested a compound formula combining Magtein with phosphatidylserine, vitamin C, and vitamin D3 - not isolated magnesium L-threonate.
-Notably, older participants in the Zhang trial derived more pronounced cognitive benefits than younger cohorts, supporting the hypothesis that age-related intracellular magnesium depletion amplifies the need for CNS delivery.
-It is impossible to attribute the benefit to Magtein alone from this trial.
-A 2024 sleep-focused RCT (Hausenblas et al., PMID 39252819, n=80) found improved secondary endpoints - post-awakening mood, daytime mental alertness, reduced resting heart rate, and increased heart rate variability (suggesting improved parasympathetic tone) - but failed its primary endpoint (Insomnia Severity Index), with both placebo and treatment groups showing massive sleep improvements, consistent with a pronounced placebo effect.
-A 2021 meta-analysis of oral magnesium for insomnia (Mah & Pitre, PMID 33865376) found magnesium reduced sleep onset latency by 17.4 minutes but showed no significant improvement in total sleep time; evidence was graded "low to very low" quality across all trials.
-The evidence is still early and complicated by confounded study designs.
+A larger trial of 109 adults (Zhang et al. 2022) also found cognitive improvements - but here is the catch: that study tested a combined formula of Magtein plus phosphatidylserine, vitamin C, and vitamin D3, not magnesium L-threonate on its own.
+Older participants in the Zhang trial did benefit more than younger ones, which fits the idea that magnesium drops inside aging cells and the brain needs more help getting it.
+Even so, you cannot pin the benefit on Magtein alone from a formula like that.
+A 2024 sleep-focused RCT (Hausenblas et al., PMID 39252819, n=80) improved some secondary measures - post-awakening mood, daytime mental alertness, a lower resting heart rate, and higher heart rate variability (a sign of a calmer, more rested nervous system) - but it failed its primary endpoint (the Insomnia Severity Index), and both the placebo and treatment groups improved enormously, which points to a strong placebo effect.
+A 2021 meta-analysis of oral magnesium for insomnia (Mah & Pitre, PMID 33865376) found magnesium cut the time to fall asleep by 17.4 minutes but did not meaningfully lengthen total sleep, and graded the evidence "low to very low" quality across the board.
+The research is early, and the study designs make it hard to read cleanly.

 Does It Work?
 The Evidence